 There are two parts to this process.
 (It’s not as complicated as it sounds, promise.)
-First, you have to apply through the federal government to determine you are eligible for the work-study program.
+First, you have to apply through the federal government to determine that you're eligible for the work-study program.
 Once that’s confirmed, you can apply for a specific job(s) through your college.

 To apply for work-study you need to fill out FAFSA.
 When you get to question 31, check “yes” to indicate you want to be considered for work-study.

-When you get your financial aid award letters from your schools, it will outline any grants, scholarships, student loan amounts, and work-study amounts for which you’re eligible.
+When you get your student aid offer letters from your schools, it will outline any grants, scholarships, student loan amounts, and work-study amounts for which you’re eligible.

 The amount you qualify for is based on the maximum your school has deemed available to you.
 It can’t be more than your total cost of attendance, including tuition, room and board, tuition, books, etc. Each school has a maximum total for all eligible students as well as a different number of available student work-study roles.